Montana Territory (film)

-Montana Territory is a 1952 American Western film directed by Ray Nazarro and starring Lon McCallister, Wanda Hendrix, Preston Foster.
-It is a classic western movie, with bandits, a corrupt sheriff, and a hero who falls for a beautiful woman.
+Montana Territory is a 1952 American Western film directed by Ray Nazarro and starring Lon McCallister, Wanda Hendrix and Preston Foster.

 Plot

-Montana is on the brink of statehood, but in need of law and order.
-John Malvin (Lon McCallister) witnesses the murder of a miner and his son by men who turn out to be Yeager (Robert Griffin), Ives (Clayton Moore) and Gimp (Jack Elam).
-He learns later that Ives is a deputy to the sheriff, Henry Plummer (Preston Foster).

-What he doesn't know is that Plummer is secretly behind these and other recent murders.
-Malvin accepts a job as Plummer's deputy.
-He also meets and falls in love with Clair Enoch (Wanda Hendrix), the daughter of Possum Enoch (Eddy Waller), who runs the stage relay depot.
+Montana is on the brink of statehood but in need of law and order.
+John Malvin witnesses the murder of a miner and his son by Yeager, Ives and Gimp.
+He learns later that Ives is a deputy to the sheriff Henry Plummer, but Malvin does not know that Plummer is secretly plotting these and other recent murders.
+Malvin accepts a job as Plummer's deputy and falls in love with Clair Enoch, the daughter of Possum Enoch, who operates the stage relay depot.

-Plummer gets rid of Yeager, then asks Malvin to take his place guarding businessman Jason Waterman's (Hugh Sanders) money shipment on the stage.
-Clair and Possum warn him that bandits will attack the stage.
-Malvin is angered by suggestions that Plummer's behind all this.
+Plummer asks Malvin to take Yeager's place guarding businessman Jason Waterman's stagecoach money shipment.
+Clair and Possum warn him that bandits will attack the stagecoach.
+Malvin is angered by suggestions that Plummer is the mastermind.

 When the crimes continue, Clair organizes a vigilante group.
 Malvin remains against them until Plummer's attempt to kill Clair provides conclusive proof.
-He confronts the sheriff and places him under arrest.
+He confronts and arrests Plummer.